Normal Functions over Locally Symmetric Varieties: Introduction

-This situation improves somewhat when one considers \'etale neighborhoods of $\mathrm{X}$ instead of Zariski ones, motivated by the example of $\mathcal{M}_{3}(\ell)$ minus its hyperelliptic locus (over $\mathrm{X}=\mathcal{A}_{g}(\ell)$).
-To simplify matters, assume that the group $G$ (of any $\mathbb{Q}$-rank), the Hermitian symmetric domain $D$, and the representation $V$ are as above, but also simple resp. irreducible over $\mathbb{R}$, with $V_{\mathbb{R}}$ of highest weight $\lambda$.
+This situation improves somewhat when one considers \'etale neighborhoods of $\mathrm{X}$ instead of Zariski ones, motivated by the example of $\mathcal{M}_{3}(\ell)$ minus its hyperelliptic locus (over \smash{$\mathrm{X}=\mathcal{A}_{g}(\ell)$}).
+To simplify matters, assume that the group~$G$ (of any $\mathbb{Q}$-rank), the Hermitian symmetric domain~$D$, and the representation~$V$ are as above, but also that $G_{\mathbb{R}}$ is simple and $V_{\mathbb{R}}$ irreducible, with $V_{\mathbb{R}}$ of highest weight $\lambda$.
 (We also consider some cases where $G_{\mathbb{R}}=U(1)\cdot\text{simple}.)$ One would like to classify the pairs $(D,\lambda)$ for which $\mathcal{V}$ has odd weight and the resulting $J(\mathcal{V})\to\mathrm{X}$ admits a normal function after base change to some \'etale neighborhood.
-For this to happen, a certain cohomology sheaf $\oplus_{j\geq0}\mathcal{H}^{1}(j)$ of \emph{infinitesimal normal functions} on $D$ (cf. $\S2.1$) must not vanish, and it is the pairs with this property that we shall classify in this paper using a result of Kostant \cite{Ko} (cf. $\S\S2.2,2.4$).
-We should note that this approach has already been carried out by Nori \cite{No} in the Siegel domain case, so the results below involving $D=\br{III}_{g}$ are not new.
+For this to happen, a certain cohomology sheaf $\oplus_{j\geq0}\mathcal{H}^{1}(j)$ of \emph{infinitesimal normal functions} on $D$ (cf.\ Section~\ref{S2.1} and Definition~\ref{DefINF}) must not vanish, and it is the pairs with this property that we shall classify in this paper using a result of Kostant~\cite{Ko} (cf.\ Sections~\ref{S2.2} and~\ref{S2.4}).
+We should note that this approach has already been carried out by Nori~\cite{No} in the Siegel domain case, so the results below involving $D=\br{III}_{g}$ are not new.

-When $D$ is of tube type, and ignoring variations of weight one, we obtain a complete classification: the pairs include all of the weight-3 Calabi-Yau variations

-described by Gross \cite{Gro} and Friedman-Laza \cite{FL}, as they obviously must (cf. $\S2.1$).
-The remainder of the list is rather short: namely, we have
+The irreducible Hermitian symmetric domains of noncompact type are recalled in Section~\ref{S2.3} (see the table).
+We obtain a complete classification of pairs $(D,\lambda)$ admitting an infinitesimal normal function in the case where $D$ is a tube domain (cf.~\cite{Gro})~-- these are the types $\br{I}_{p,p}$, $\br{II}_{2m}$, $\br{III}_n$, $\br{IV}_m$, and $\br{EVII}$ in the table.
+Ignoring the level $1$ variations, since these all admit an infinitesimal normal function (Example~\ref{Ex2.4}), the calculations in Section~\ref{S3} yield: \begin{Theorem*}Suppose $D$ is a tube domain, and $\tilde{\mathcal{V}}^{\lambda}$ $($of odd weight at least $3)$ admits an infinitesimal normal function.
+Then $(D,\lambda)$ is either one of the weight-$3$ Calabi--Yau variations